JuliaLang/Pkg.jl/docs/src/creating-packages.md

 !!! note
     This is a somewhat advanced usage of Pkg which can be skipped for people new to Julia and Julia packages.

-It is sometimes desirable to be able to extend some functionality of a package without having to unconditionally take on the cost (in terms of e.g. load time) of adding a full dependency on that package.
+Sometimes one wants to make two or more packages work well together, but may be reluctant (perhaps due to increased load times) to make one an unconditional dependency of the other.
 A package *extension* is a module in a file (similar to a package) that is automatically loaded when *some other set of packages* are loaded into the Julia session.
-This is very similar to functionality that the external package Requires.jl provides, but which is now available directly through Julia.
+This is very similar to functionality that the external package [Requires.jl](https://github.com/JuliaPackaging/Requires.jl) provides, but which is now available directly through Julia, and provides added benefits such as being able to precompile the extension.

 A useful application of extensions could be for a plotting package that should be able to plot objects from a wide variety of different Julia packages.
-Adding all those different Julia packages as dependencies could be expensive since they would end up getting loaded even if they were never used.
+Adding all those different Julia packages as dependencies of the plotting package could be expensive since they would end up getting loaded even if they were never used.
-Instead, the code required to plot objects for specific packages can be put into separate files (extensions) and these are loaded only when the packages that defines the type we want to plot are loaded.
+Instead, the code required to plot objects for specific packages can be put into separate files (extensions) and these are loaded only when the packages that define the type(s) we want to plot are loaded.

-Below is an example of how the code can be structured for a use case outlined above:
+Below is an example of how the code can be structured for a use case in which a `Plotting` package wants to be able to display objects defined in the external package `Contour`.
+The file and folder structure shown below is found in the `Plotting` package.

  `Project.toml`:
  ```toml